rotanov/fefu-mmorpg-protocol/README.md

 ### Testing

 There are a number of request messages available only when server is in the testing stage.
 Such messages are marked with "Testing stage only."
-If such a message to be sent while testing stage is not active, server MUST respond with `"result": "badAction"`.
+If such message to be sent while testing stage is not active, server MUST respond with `"result": "badAction"`.